 Pharmaceutical industry overview: US

-The US dominates the pharmaceutical market and pharmaceutical trends, both in consumption and development.
+The US dominates the pharma market and trends, both in demand and drug development.
 In terms of pharmaceutical drugs, pricing remains a constant topic of debate in the country.
 According to STAT, prescription drug spending in the nation is estimated to add up to US$600 billion by 2023, up from an estimated US$500 billion in 2019.